mautic/developer-documentation-new/docs/rest_api/contacts.rst

    * - ``order``
      - An array of advanced order statements
    * - ``select``
-     - An array of field aliases to include in the lead data, ID is required.
-If not provided, all fields are returned.
+     - An array of field aliases to include in the Contact data, with ID a mandatory field.
+Mautic returns all fields if it's not provided.

 Advanced filtering